CrackerCat/ida-efiutils/README.md

 1. Load up your EFI binary in IDA Pro

-2. Import `behemoth.h` to define the necessary data structures

-3. Add the structures from local types to your IDB
+2. Run `efiguids.py` to add it to python's path (or do this by some other method)

-4. Run `efiutils.py` to add it to python's path (or do this by some other method)
+3. Run `efiutils.py` to add it to python's path (or do this by some other method)

-5. Have a look at the code/docstrings, but probably:
+4. Have a look at the code/docstrings, but probably:

 		import efiutils; efiutils.go()